Dave Bowers Studio

 Where does Dave go from here?
 Glass casting is playing a larger role.
 It's qualities allow different expressions of his sculpture.
 It has spurred new ideas, some for wood, some for glass, some for both.
 As Dave’s work expands and redefines, glass is taking a more important sculptural role.
 Paralleling with wood, glass provides different experiences within the same forms.

 Art keeps me balanced, creating it is who I am.

 Sculpture is a necessary part of my life.
 My current choices of medium are wood and glass.
 I've dabbled some in metal and others, who knows where I'll end up or what I'll use.
-Throughout the pages of this website you'll find my affliction of wood.
-I started that journey almost 20 years ago thanks to a retired Ohio State Dentistry professor.
-With glass I've had a very strong interest in it for years, mainly introduced to it through acquaintances and the production of Dale Chihuly videos.
-That opened the door to a wide world of glass.
-At this point, my glass interest are within casting but remain open to hot glass.
+Throughout the pages of this website you'll find my affliction of wood and growing passion for glass.
+I started this journey almost 25 years ago thanks to a retired Ohio State Dentistry professor.
+Glass has transitioned from a very strong interest to a passion, Initially introduced to it through acquaintances and Dale Chihuly videos research and education has continued.
+As my glass education grew so did my interest in casting.
+At one point a came across David Ruth's work and it was that WOW moment.
+To see what could be done with the inner space of sculpture.
 Both disciplines take a large amount of time but I intend to continue both.